Fogón Asado: Traditional Asado Turned Fine Dining Tasting Menu

 Dinner starts punctually at 7:45 pm.

-While upsettingly early for Argentines, this is perfect for early bird me.
+While upsettingly early for Argentines, this was perfect for early bird me.

 A lot of meat is about to be consumed and you’ll need the rest of the night to digest before collapsing into bed.

-If you’re worried about adjusting to the local dining schedule in Argentina, you’ll be relieved at Fogón Asado’s start time.
+Also, if you’re worried about adjusting to the local dining schedule in Argentina, you’ll be relieved at Fogón Asado’s earlier seating.

-We learned about the grill itself, the wood used, and were shown a platter of meat that included some of the most impressive ribs I’ve ever seen.
+We learned about the grill and the wood they use and were shown a platter of meat that included some of the most impressive ribs I’ve ever seen.

-As we sipped on our gin cocktail, we prepared our own chimichurri with the jars of spices in front of us.
+As we sipped on our welcome cocktail, we mixed our own chimichurri according to a provided recipe with the jars of spices in front of us.

-Despite being a chimi lover, I have to admit that during the meal I forgot we even had it.
+But I have to admit, despite being a chimi lover, I never used it.
+During the meal I actually forgot we even had it.

-The meat was so tender and flavorful, it didn’t need the help of any sauce.
+The meat was so perfectly cooked it didn’t need the help of any sauce.

 An Asado in 8 Courses

-First we tried empanadas, then chorizo and morcilla, sweetbreads, and provoleta (a grilled cheese) …
+In a series of starters we tried empanadas, then chorizo and morcilla, sweetbreads, and provoleta…

-With our wine glasses regularly filled and the chefs detailing the preparations of the next courses for us it was an all encompassing experience.
+It was an all encompassing experience.
+Our wine glasses were regularly refilled as the chefs explained the preparations of the next courses for us.

-After the flurry of small starters, we watched as pine cones created the perfect smoke for our main course, the ceja (or the eyebrow to the rib eye).
+After the flurry of small starters, we watched as they used pine cones to create the perfect smoke for our main course: the ceja (the eyebrow to the rib eye).

 It was quite the show seeing them pull the flaming pine cones from the fire but even that paled in comparison to the final product.